inovex/terraforming-vault/README.md

 ## Terraform the vault

-Apply the terraform from the root directory (might require a `terraform init` beforehand):
+Apply the terraform from the root directory:

 ```sh
 export TF_VAR_vault_address=${VAULT_ADDR}